data-lessons/library-git-DEPRECATED/Git_lesson.md

 We can see that the file has changed colour (generally from red to green) and Git also tells us that it has got a new file.

 Let's make some changes to this file before we commit it:
+If you are on Linux or Mac use nano.
 ~~~
 $ nano git_test.txt
 ~~~
+On Windows open the file in Notepad++.

 We should now be able to add some text to our text file.
 For now let's just write 'hello world'.
 If we try **git status** again.
 We should get the following message